How To Start and End A Needlepoint Thread

 There are a few techniques stitchers use to start and end a thread in needlepoint.
-You will likely need to know a couple of these to make sure you have your threads secured in any stitching situation.
+It is handy to know a couple of these to make sure you have your threads secured in any stitching situation.

 1. Bury the Thread.